dotnet/docs-maui/docs/supported-platforms.md

 - Android 7.0 (API 24) or higher is required.
 - iOS 14 or higher is required.
 - macOS 11 or higher, using Mac Catalyst.

+::: moniker-end

+::: moniker range=">=net-maui-9.0"

+- Android 5.0 (API 21) or higher is required.
+- iOS 12.2 or higher is required.
+- macOS 12 or higher, using Mac Catalyst.
+- Windows 11 and Windows 10 version 1809 or higher, using [Windows UI Library (WinUI) 3](/windows/apps/winui/winui3/).

+.NET MAUI Blazor apps have the following additional platform requirements:

+- Android 7.0 (API 24) or higher is required.
+- iOS 14 or higher is required.
+- macOS 12 or higher, using Mac Catalyst.

+::: moniker-end

 .NET MAUI Blazor apps also require an updated platform specific WebView control.
 For more information, see [Blazor supported platforms](/aspnet/core/blazor/supported-platforms).